-Online estimation algorithms estimate the parameters of a model when new data is available during the operation of the model.
-Consider a heating/cooling system that does not have prior information about the environment in which it operates.
-Suppose that this system must heat/cool a room to achieve a desired temperature in a given amount of time.
+Online estimation algorithms estimate the parameters of a model when new data is available during the operation of the physical system.
+Consider a heating and cooling system that does not have prior information about the environment in which it operates.
+Suppose that this system must heat or cool a room to achieve a certain temperature in a given amount of time.
 To fulfil its objective, the system must obtain knowledge of the temperature and insulation characteristics of the room.
-You can estimate the insulation characteristics of the room while the heating/cooling system is online (operational).
+You can estimate the insulation characteristics of the room while the system is online (operational).
 For this estimation, use the system effort as the input and the room temperature as the output.
-You can feed the estimated model to the heating/cooling system to govern its behavior so that it achieves its objective.
+You can feed the estimated model to the system to govern its behavior so that it achieves its objective.
 Online estimation is ideal for estimating small deviations in the parameter values of a system at a known operating point.

 Common applications of online estimation include: